 The courses were delivered in intervals of three teaching hours per week for at least 13 weeks.
 However, students were free to use the laboratory for additional hours, if they wanted to prepare their assigned tasks or for further study.
-Students work in groups of two or three.
-During the first 7 weeks, students are introduced to concepts related to robots and robot
+Students worked in groups of two or three.
+During the first 7 weeks, students were introduced to concepts related to the robots and their programming.
+They used the equipment to become familiar with the various parts, the sensors, the robot unit and the programming language.
+In addition, students were also assigned to tasks of constructing specific robots, performing relatively simple tasks, aiming to familiarize themselves with the peculiarities of robot programming, i.e. response in real time specific events.

-During the next 5 weeks, student started planning their strategy to participate in an open-end project (i.e. challenge), and to prepare teaching scenarios for teach (with ER) any school subject, or prepare two teaching scenarios to teach school subject of their choice (using ER).
+During the next 5 weeks, students started planning their strategy to participate in an open-end project (i.e. challenge), and to prepare teaching scenarios for teaching (with ER) any school subject, or to prepare two teaching scenarios to teach a school subject of their choice (using ER).
 The final week was allocated in retrospection and assessment.
 In all stages students were asked to optimize (at least once) their completed tasks.
-A logbook was required to be kept from in which, after every 3 hour session, they had to fill in retrospectively their task and other comments (e.g. cooperation in the group, problems, etc.).
+A logbook was required to be kept in which, after every 3-hour session, they had to fill in retrospectively their task and other comments (e.g. cooperation in the group, problems, etc.).

-Pre-research Technological Intermediate Focused Mixed (Sciences) Pedagogical Sciences Pedagogical Math's 1st part Learn ER Learn ER 2st part Do ER Challenges Teach ER Teach ER Teach Science with ER Teach ER Teach ER Teach ER Do ER Challenges Do ER Challenges Do ER Challenges Teach Science Teach Science with ER Teach Math's with ER Presentation Presentation Presentation Presentation Presentation Presentation Presentation
+Pre-research Technological Intermediate Focused Mixed (Sciences) Pedagogical Sciences Pedagogical Math's 1 st part Teach Science lab 2 st part Do ER Teach ER Teach ER Science with ER Teach ER Teach ER Teach ER Challenges Do ER Challenges Do ER Challenges Do ER Challenges Teach Science Teach Science with ER Teach Math's with ER Presentation Presentation Presentation Presentation Presentation Presentation Presentation

-Picture 2: Implementation of the research
+Picture2: Implementation of the research

 During the first three educational interventions; "Technological", "Intermediate", and "Focused" one of the two open projects was replaced by the pedagogical use of ER as a teaching subject and as a teaching tool.
 Students went through the stages of "Learn ER", "Teach ER", "Teach with ER", and "Do ER".
 In the 1st and 2nd, the choice of the subjects of the teaching scenarios was their own choice, always within their groups.
 In the third intervention, we specifically focused on the science cognitive domain, having acquired a number of different sensors connected to their constructions.
-After the 1st part the students selected a phenomena from the field of Physics, constructed experimental devices using ER and created didactic scenarios.
+After the 1st part the undergraduate students selected a phenomenon from the field of Physics, constructed experimental devices using ER and created didactic scenarios.

-Enough time was devoted to install and use 3rd-party sensors {compass sensor, color sensor, infrared sensor, pressure sensor (250kPa and 500kPa), flexible sensor, pH sensor, Ultraviolet UVB sensor} for measurement and control physical sizes.
+Enough time was devoted to install and use 3rd-party sensors (compass sensor, color sensor, infrared sensor, pressure sensor (250kPa and 500kPa), flexible sensor, pH sensor, Ultraviolet UVB sensor) for the measurement and control of physical sizes.

-In the 4th intervention "Mixed", teaching scenario for misconceptions of science, we tested a mixed model where students utilized both ER and classical experiments in developing experimental activities for sciences teaching by dividing the semester in both laboratories.
+In the 4th intervention "Mixed", teaching scenarios for misconceptions about science, we tested a mixed model where students utilized both ER and classical experiments in developing experimental activities for teaching sciences by dividing the semester in both laboratories.

-The 5th and 6th application was referred to the "Pedagogical Knowledge" and the second part required the creation of group and individual teaching scenarios as deliverables.
-Students worked again in groups with thematic units they chose (and it allowed the sensors they had at their disposal).
+The 5th and 6th intervention was referred to the "Pedagogical Knowledge" and the second part required the creation of group and individual teaching scenarios as deliverables.
+Students worked again in groups within the thematic units they chose (and they had the sensors at their disposal).
 For Physics the modules included: 1.
 Electromagnetism, 2.
 Energy-matter, 3.
 Chemistry, 4.
 Optics, 5.
 Mechanics, 6.
 Waves and 7.
 Thermodynamics.
 And for Mathematics the modules included: 1.
 Decimal Numbers 2.
 Unit Conversions, 3.
 Measurements, 4.
 Numerical Operations, 5.
 Statistics, 6.
 Geometry, perimeter and area and 7.
 Geometry Triangle Design.